FCTanner/tidy_tuesday/2021-03-30 Makeup Shades/2021-03-30-Makeup-Shades.md

 ## Building a random name and color generator for new make-up products

-This script extracts names from existing products and randomly recombines them, a random hex code (balanced sample for lightness) is then added to the new name and a plot of 9 different invented make-up products is created.
+This script extracts names from existing products and randomly recombines them into new names.
+A randomly sampled hex code (stratified sampling for lightness) is then added to the new name and a plot of different invented make-up products is created.

 ### Filter for those products that have a double name that can be recombined